Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 ## 12345

-「Kuuuuh… N, noo, this is just… Hey, Sera, untie me already!」
+"Kuuuuh… N, noo, this is just… Hey, Sera, untie me already!"

-「Fufufu.
+"Fufufu.
 It came out better than I expected.
 It would be a waste to untie it.
-Come on, why don’t you take a look for yourself?」
+Come on, why don’t you take a look for yourself?"

 Sera, who had been looking carefully from the neck to the crotch, brought Elena in front of the lengthy mirror she was using as a full body mirror.